Working with gauges

 7.2.
 Range State Group

 Next, go to the properties for the gauge.
-Under Main \ COMMON, set the Range State Group property to State Group 1 which is the state group that was just created.
+On the Main tab, set the Range State Group property to State Group 1 which is the state group that was just created.

 Ranges are automatically added to the gauge with default colors.

 In the Properties for the gauge, on the Main tab, you'll see a list of ranges corresponding to the states (e.g., Good and Bad).
 Click on a range to edit its appearance.

 For example, change the fill color, Start Width, and End Width of the two ranges to achieve the look shown in the figure below.